simonjellvert/pizzavagnen/README.md

 ## Business Model

-The Business Model is B2C, meaning that the company sells products to customers only.
+The Business Model is B2C or B2B, meaning that the company sells their services to both companies and private individuals.
-It focuses on individual transactions only.

 ---